avvero/devirium/draft/sawtooth wave.md

 This waveform has a simple harmonic relationship, expressed as follows:
 > Every harmonic is present, and the amplitude of the nth harmonic is 1/n times that of the fundamental.

+Figure 7 shows the first 10 harmonics in a sawtooth wave, and you can see how they taper off at higher and higher frequencies.

 [[Synth Secrets]]

 #synth